Sumching/LDAGAN/README.md

 **./utils/InceptionScore_and_FID.py**

 This file contains the implementation of functions to calculate the Inception Score and the FID.
-It compares the "./npy" file mentioned above with pre-calculated statistic:
+It compares the ".npy" file mentioned above with pre-calculated statistic:

 ```
 python ./utils/InceptionScore_and_FID.py --input npy_filename --stats pre_calculated_stats